STAR Program

 A STAR Review Committee will assist in the review the applications.
 STAR applications are judged by scientific merit and the quality of the educational opportunity for the student.
 There is no preference for a particular type of research (basic vs. clinical).
 However, clinical retrospective chart reviews are often poorly prepared, and applicants are encouraged to consider prospective studies whenever possible.
 The application should clearly demonstrate the student’s research role and activities, as well as what can realistically be accomplished during the eight weeks.

 Students who are engaged in full-time research education programs outside Loyola may qualify as STAR-equivalent students, thus qualifying them to apply for the Research Honors Program.
 The STAR-equivalent designation requires a full description of the program for pre-approval by Dr. Fitzgerald as well as a letter of verification from the research mentor that clarifies that the student had met the STAR-equivalent criteria above.
 STAR equivalent students are not eligible to apply for the STAR scholarship award.
-For the STAR Equivalent Letter of Intent, due on April 1, 2025, Click on: STAR Equivalency Letter (Outside Mentor).
+For the STAR Equivalent Letter of Intent, due on April 1, 2025, Click on: STAR Equivalency Letter (Outside Mentor)..

 Because of the competitive nature of summer research programs, students are advised to consider submitting applications for other research education programs outside Loyola as well as STAR.
 A listing of these other programs may be available in the Student Affairs Office.

 The Student Training in Approaches to Research (STAR) Program is an eight-week, research education program.
 Participants are fully engaged in research with the guidance of a research mentor of their choice.
 Most students who enter the STAR program elect to continue their research involvement through the Research Honors program.
 Participation in the STAR program is a prerequisite to enrollment in Research Honors Program. (see Research Honors Program description).
+You may find an overview and submission guidelines for the program below or you may click here for complete guidelines.